Data Lakehouse

 Single repository for many applications

-Lakehouses allow you to use business intelligence tools, process machine learning projects, perform data science, and SQL & analytics directly on a single repository of clean, integrated source data.
+Lakehouses allow you to access data for machine learning, data engineering, data science, SQL, and advanced analytics directly on a single repository of clean, integrated source data.

-This improves operational efficiency and data quality for BI, ML and other workloads since you only have to maintain one data repository.
+This improves operational efficiency and data quality for business intelligence, ML and other workloads since you only have to maintain one data repository.

 3 Ways to Increase Your Data Lake ROI